ClaudiuPapasteri/cpapasteri.github.io/content/post/2022-12-13-chatgpt-in-academia-artificial-brain-but-mind-the-hype/index.en.markdown

 > ###### **The real danger is not that computers will begin to think like men, but that men will begin to think like computers. ~ Sydney J. Harris**

-Although, I agree with Sydney J. Harris, for me the **real danger is when a invertebrate machine that evolves to manipulate a brain, much like an orchid brute forces evolution to manipulate a bee by using only the bee's own intelligence**.
+Although, I agree with Sydney J. Harris, for me the **real danger is when an invertebrate machine evolves to manipulate a brain, much like an orchid brute forces evolution to manipulate a bee by using only the bee's own nervous system to do it**.
 The trouble with chatGPT as a probabilistic productivity tool is that it may abuse out blind spots to seem more useful while providing actual hindersome  advice.
+To test ChatGPT, I used the following tasks:

 *Problem solving and insight*